 Group insurance coverage will continue unchanged during this 15 day Reserve training period.
-Employees who leave their job to perform military service, have the right to elect to continue their existing employer-based health plan coverage for themelves and their dependents for up to 24 months while in the military.
+Employees who leave their job to perform military service, have the right to elect to continue their existing employer-based health plan coverage for themselves and their dependents for up to 24 months while in the military.

 - E. Special Short Term Leave With Pay Special short-term leave with pay may be granted as follows: - 1.
-Bereavement Employees must notify their department head of any and all bereavement leave.
-They shall have up to five (5) consecutive work days off for time necessarily lost, without loss of pay, in the event of a death in the employee's immediate family, namely, spouse, child, stepchild, parent or sibling.
+Bereavement Employees must notify their department headof any and all bereavement leave.
+They shall have up to five (5) consecutive work days off for time necessarily lost, without loss of pay, in the event of a death in the employee's immediate family, namely, spouse, child, stepchild, parent, step parent, r sibling, or step sibling to be used at the option of the employee within (30) calendar days of the loss.

-Employees shall have up to four (4) consecutive work days off for time necessarily lost, without loss of pay, in the event of the death in the employee's grandparent, grandchild or in-law.
+Employees shall have up to four (4) consecutive work days off for time necessarily lost, without loss of pay, in the event of the death in the employee's grandparent, grandchild mother in-law, father in law, sister in law, or brother in law to be used at the option of the employee within (30) calendar days from the date of loss.
 Employees shall have one (1) work day off for time necessarily lost, without loss of pay, in the event of the death of the employee's aunt, uncle, niece or nephew to attend services.
 The days of this bereavement leave shall be reduced, or not allowed, if the period of funeral leave occurs while the employee is on sick leave or other leave of absence.